hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   relocatable region/offset references, and contains no native pointers.
 - ABI v2 is the only firmware command path; legacy `NPUC` parsing and its test firmware were removed after migrating MatMul to a V2 package/invocation.
-- Regor validates semantic command constraints.
-Trusted firmware retains the structural, overflow, reference, binding, address-range, and transfer checks required to resolve and execute the package safely.
+- Regor validates compiler-owned command semantics, spans, directions, and reference offsets.
+Trusted firmware validates the invocation and dynamic binding bases/sizes once, then uses canonical O(1) binding slots and performs only the address relocation and hardware sequencing required at runtime.
+  Non-trusted host dispatch retains the full malformed-package checks.

 ### Layouts and data representation